THE TRAVELING PROFESSOR

 DEPOSITS FOR BOOKINGS FOR TOURS MORE THAN 365 DAYS IN ADVANCE

-- Travelers will be asked to increase their deposit to a total of $450 per person upon acceptance of the final itinerary by the traveler.
+- Travelers will be asked to increase their deposit to a total of $500 per person within 9-12 months before departure date.

 DEPOSITS FOR BOOKING FOR TOURS LESS THAN 365 DAYS IN ADVANCE